HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object

-In this paper, we introduce two new sets of HOI detection data splits named HICO-DET-SG and V-COCO-SG, which we created based on the HICO-DET~\citep{chao_2018} and V-COCO~\citep{gupta_2015} datasets, respectively, for evaluating the systematic generalization (SG) capabilities of HOI detection models.
+In this technical note, we introduce two new sets of HOI detection data splits named HICO-DET-SG and V-COCO-SG, which we created based on the HICO-DET and V-COCO datasets, respectively, for evaluating the systematic generalization (SG) capabilities of HOI detection models.
 An illustration of such data split is shown in Figure \ref{fig_concept}.

 To ensure that the test performance is not an artifact of a specific selection of combinations in the train and test data, we prepared three distinct train-test splits of HICO-DET-SG and V-COCO-SG, respectively.
-We evaluated recent representative HOI detection models on our data splits and found a large degradation from the performances on the original data splits.
+We evaluated HOI detection models with various characteristics on our data splits and found a large degradation from the performances on the original data splits.
 We also analyzed the results and gained insights to improve systematic generalization performance of HOI detection models.